Jayantc/sentimentAnalysis/readme.md

-We are taking sequence of word from user written movie review and find out whether user liked movie or not.
-We are using sequence to vector RNN here.
+I have use inbuilt imdb dataset from keras.
+Here, I have taken sequence of word from user written movie review and find out whether user liked movie or not.
+I have used sequence to vector RNN here.
+To run code, user just need to run rnn.py.